omneto/brainagric/README.md

 - Save the data in a Postgres database using Django as the Backend layer, and provide the endpoints to register, edit, and delete rural producers, in addition to the endpoint that returns the totals to the dashboard.
 - The creation of the "mock" data structures is part of the evaluation.

-Any additional questions, please send me a message by LinkedIn.
+Any additional questions, please send me a message by LinkedIn (https://www.linkedin.com/in/oscarmneto/).
 Thanks!